A Concept-Centric Approach to Multi-Modality Learning: Related Work

 \section{Related Work}

-\textbf{Multi-Modality Learning.} Vision and language modalities remain at the forefront of multi-modality learning research, with some works exploring alternative modalities like audio \citep{audio_transformer, speech_modality}.
-Within the vision-language area, CLIP by Radford et al. \citeyearpar{clip} employs two modality-specific encoders to learn a joint representation through image-text matching.
-A subsequent work \citep{dalle} introduces a text-to-image generation framework, using a text encoder and an image decoder for high-quality image generation from textual descriptions.
-Transformer-based architectures \citep{transformer} have been widely explored for cross-modality information exchange and learning \citep{FLAVA, vlmo, kim2021vilt}.
+\textbf{Multi-Modality Learning.} Vision and language modalities remain at the forefront of multi-modality learning research, with some works exploring alternative modalities like audio \citep{audio_transformer, speech_modality} and biomedical data \citep{masood2025multimodal}.
+Within the vision-language area, CLIP by \cite{clip} employs two modality-specific encoders to learn a joint representation through image-text matching.
+Subsequent work by \cite{dalle} introduces a text-to-image generation framework, using a text encoder and an image decoder to generate high-quality images from textual descriptions.
+Transformer-based architectures \citep{transformer} have been widely explored for cross-modality information exchange and learning \citep{FLAVA, vlmo, kim2021vilt, beit3, lu2023unifiedio2scalingautoregressive}.

 Beyond combining and relating modalities, research has delved into diverse areas such as multi-modality few-shot learning \citep{flamingo, DBLP:journals/corr/abs-2107-00358} and visual-textual pattern mining \citep{He2020FineGrainedVR}.
 Some studies propose generalized learning frameworks applicable across various modalities \citep{Jaegle2021PerceiverGP, Baevski2022EfficientSL, Baevski2022data2vecAG}.
-While these frameworks showcase strong capabilities in tasks like text-to-image generation and visual language few-shot learning, our work addresses a distinct and important issue: creating a universally applicable concept space with abstract knowledge reflecting real-world observations.
-Baevski et al. present a versatile representation learning framework \citeyearpar{Baevski2022data2vecAG}, yet it isolates modalities, impeding cross-modality interactions.
+While these frameworks showcase strong capabilities in tasks like text-to-image generation and visual-language few-shot learning, our work addresses a distinct and important issue: creating a universally applicable concept space with abstract knowledge reflecting real-world observations. \cite{Baevski2022data2vecAG} present a versatile representation learning framework, yet it isolates modalities, impeding cross-modality interactions.
 In contrast, our proposed method directly combines modalities by projecting modality-specific inputs onto a unified concept space, eliminating the information barrier between them.